-Last but not least, the globally growing locations of African Fashion Week is beginning to reach every corner of the fashion world.
+Across Europe is “We Are Made In Italy” by the Afro Fashion Association opening pathways for African-Italian and BIPOC designers.
 Is this the industry catching up to culture that’s always existed, or is the current generation of professionals and young hopefuls innovating us all forward?

-Speaking of timing and technology, we’ll leave you here now, hopefully you’re inspired by all this exposure because there’s so much to discover!
+Hopefully you’re inspired by all this exposure because there’s so much to discover!
 We’re confident that pretty soon, you won’t have to go looking.

 @OttooBrand – #Artivism